+Red tip photinia leaves are the starring feature on the plant.
 Each new leaf that unfurls is a bright shade of red or bronze.
 As they mature, they become solid dark green.
 You can keep trimming the ends so the plant makes new leaves throughout the year.

-If the flower buds have not been removed by early spring pruning (which is often the case,), they will open later that season.
+If the flower buds have not been removed by early spring pruning (which is often the case), they will open later that season.